 Like the visual version, the auditory version is a timed test.
 This makes traditional reliability coefficients, such as Chronbach alpha or split half, inappropriate (Anastasi, 1988).
-To calculate reliability coefficients for significant at .001 (two-tailed test)
+To calculate reliability coefficients for

 Table 20: Total Number of Correct Target Responses (errors of omission and commission) internal consistency correlations for T.O.V.A. at Visit 3 (16 weeks [average] into study)